laravelista/Laranotti/README.md

 **You get a desktop notification when a new lesson is released.** You can then decide to watch it or mark it as watched.

-Lessons and their state is synced across PC's so that you never have to keep log of watched or unwatched lessons.
+Lessons and their state are synced across PC's so that you never have to keep log of watched or unwatched lessons.

 ## Features